-By carefully analyzing the utility functions associated with these problems, we uncover their underlying Pfaffian structures and control the Pfaffian complexities, which allows us to leverage our proposed frameworks to establish learning guarantees.
-It is important to note that analyzing those specific problems poses a significant challenge: a loose estimation of the Pfaffian function complexity when combined with our proposed frameworks would still lead to loose or vacuous learning guarantees.
+By carefully analyzing the utility functions associated with these problems, we uncover their underlying Pfaffian structure and carefully control the corresponding Pfaffian complexity, which allows us to leverage our proposed framework to establish learning guarantees.
+It is important to note that analyzing the Pfaffian structure for specific problems poses a significant challenge.
+A loose estimation of the Pfaffian function complexity when combined with our proposed framework would still lead to weak learning guarantees.